Olegshipu95/ShipOS/CONTRIBUTING.md

 ### Review Process

-1. **CLA Check:** The CLA Assistant bot will verify you've signed the CLA
+1. **Contributor Assignment Agreement Check:** The CLA Assistant bot will verify you've signed the Contributor Assignment Agreement
 2. **Automated Checks:** CI will run build and test checks
 3. **Code Review:** Maintainers will review your code
 4. **Feedback:** Address any requested changes